Aryansh-S/USACO/Implementations/Algorithms/DP/README.md

-This contains algorithm implementations for dp along with data structures supporting queries and updates (range and pt)
+This contains algorithm implementations for dp

+Prefer iterative DP to recursive
+- faster (smaller const factors)
+- more concise